-- 40. The MCR of a licensed insurer writing life business is the higher of- - (a) 2.5% of total reserves, net of reinsurance; and - (b) the Capital Floor. - 41.
-Where a licensed insurer has entered into contracts providing for the payment of linked benefits in accordance with section 42(2) of the Law, the value of the total reserves referred to in paragraph 40 should be reduced by the value of the linked liabilities. - 42.
-Reinsurance ceded by a licensed insurer to an associated party shall not be taken into account for the purposes of the MCR calculation unless - - (a) the associated party is a licensed insurer and meets the solvency requirements as defined in these Rules, or - (b) the Commission, in any particular case, consents in writing to its being so taken into account.
+- (1) The MCR of a licensed insurer writing life business is the higher of- - (a) 2.5% of total reserves, net of reinsurance; and - (b) the Capital Floor. - (2) Where a licensed insurer has entered into contracts providing for the payment of linked benefits, in accordance with section 42(2) of the Law, the value of the total reserves referred to above must be reduced by the value of the linked liabilities. - Reinsurance ceded by a licensed insurer to an associated party must not be taken into account for the purposes of the MCR calculation unless -

+- (a) the associated party is a licensed insurer and meets the solvency requirements as defined in these Rules; or - (b) the Commission, in any particular case, consents in writing to its being so taken into account.